realA10001986/Time-Circuits-Display/README.md

 - 24-hour clock mode for non-Americans ;)
 - Fixed "month-off-by-one" bug, and others
 - etc

+**Update:** The nice folks over at circuitsetup.us have taken over this software its in entirety, apart from some sounds, of which they say the like theirs better.
+As long as I am working on this project, the version here is probably further ahead in development; this might change in the future, when this project eventually no longer is a priority for me.

 **Short summary of first steps:**
 - As long as the device is unconfigured or later for some reason fails to connect to a configured network, it starts in "access point" mode, i.e. it creates an access point named "TCD-AP".
 The default IP in access point mode is 192.168.4.1.